gabrieldominicoxibillo/HotspotPortal-Mikrotik/README.md

 3. **Upload to MikroTik:** Replace the default files on your MikroTik Hotspot server with the downloaded files.

-4. **Enjoy:** Users connecting to your MikroTik Hotspot will now experience the enhanced portal with your custom design and have access to stored files.
+4. **Enjoy:** Users connecting to your MikroTik Hotspot will now experience the enhanced portal with the custom design.

 ## Contribution:
 Contributions and improvements are welcome!
 If you have ideas for enhancements, bug fixes, or additional features, feel free to fork the repository and submit pull requests.